 The impacts of climate change in the Torres Strait will be felt across all communities, sectors and ecosystems in the region.
-Impacts are already being experienced, with coral bleaching observed on Torres Strait reefs in 2010, and the impacts of sea level rise on the frequency and extent of inundation observed with significant flooding and erosion events in 2005, 2006, 2009 and 2010 and 2014.
+Impacts are already being experienced, with coral bleaching observed on Torres Strait reefs in 2010, and the impacts of sea level rise on the frequency and extent of inundation observed with major flood events in 2005, 2006, 2009 and 2010.

 The implications of climate change in the Torres Strait will be the result of both direct and indirect impacts of increasing temperatures, changing rainfall patterns, sea level rise, ocean acidification and more extreme weather events, including tropical cyclones and storms.
-The impacts of these changes will manifest in natural ecosystems and resources, island morphology, island economies, and settlements and infrastructure (Figure 6).
+The impacts of these changes will manifest in natural ecosystems and resources, island morphology, island economies, and settlements and infrastructure (Figure 5).